 Spreading Awareness with a Powerful Online Presence

-The number one way Ovations can promote ovarian cancer awareness is through its online presence—through this website.
+The number one way Ovations can promote ovarian cancer awareness is through its online presence—through this website and the use of Social Media.
 Why?
 Because the Internet makes it easy to not only touch local and national audiences but to also reach people from all over the world—people looking to learn more about ovarian cancer, the research we're funding and the programs we're supporting.
 Since the launch of ovationsforthecure.org in 2006, the site has had over 2.7 million visitors from countries worldwide, including the U.S., the U.K., Canada, Australia, Ireland and New Zealand.

 Know the Symptoms